FAQs

 More FAQs- Is drying and curing the same thing?

-- Is acrylic flooring slippery when wet?
+- Is urethane slippery when wet?

 No. Drying means that the surface layer is no longer wet or damp to the touch.
 Curing, on the other hand, means that urethane has reached its maximum hardness thereby providing the necessary protection of your flooring.